 The underlying sensitivity of the IBNR in respect of UK disease claims is driven by the uncertainty in the average cost per claim assumption and the future number of claims.
 A key assumption for the future average cost per claim is the estimate of future claims inflation which is inherently uncertain.
-As set out in Note 4, the data published by the AWP is considered when establishing the Company's mesothelioma reserves.
+The data published by the Institute and Faculty of Actuaries UK Asbestos Working Party is considered when establishing the Company's mesothelioma reserves.